dprojects/Woodworking/Docs/MagicPanelsAPI.md

 ##### Description:

 		iObj: object for the label check
-		iLabel: string, preferred prefix for the label
+		iPrefix: string, preferred prefix for the label

 ##### Usage: